KennyPeanuts/litter_priming_nutrients/analysis/CN_analysis.md

 * mean_initial_percN = the estimated percent N in the leaves prior to incubation in the experiment.
 This value was collected during the leached litter exp. (percent).

-* delta_C = the change in the percent C of the leaf discs from the estimated initial percent C (percent) - note: positive numbers indicate a loss of percent C
+* delta_C = the loss of percent C of the leaf discs from the estimated initial percent C (percent) - note: positive numbers indicate a loss of percent C

+* delta_N = the loss of percent N of the leaf discs from the estimated initial percent N (percent) - note: positive numbers indicate a loss of percent N

-## Determine the change in percent C and N
+## Determine the loss of percent C and N
-### Change in percent C
+### Loss of percent C

     delta_C <- mean_initial_percC - CN$perc_C